 - Rest: when my pain got pretty severe (it only took 1 day for the pain to get to where I was almost crying), I cut out high-impact anything and did low impact exercises like rowing, bicycling, and appropriate weight lifting.
 As frustrating as sitting on the sidelines can be, it is very important for proper healing.

 - Ice: when the pain starts, don’t wait: ice the area.
 Ice is your first line of defense to reduce inflammation.
+We use these flexible ice packs with a wrap that helps secure it to your foot (or knee, or whatever area you need to ice).

 - Compression: compression socks or ankle supports are a great thing to add to provide support and reduce swelling in painful areas